 It is recommended to change direction with each mowing.

-The single most important requirement for proper mowing is making sure your mower blade is sharp.
+The single most important requirement for proper mowing is to make sure your mower blade is sharp.
 Sharpen your mower blade once each month.
 You’ll really notice the difference.

-Bagging is not recommended because you are throwing away valuable nitrogen in the grass clippings.
+Bagging is not recommended because valuable nitrogen in the grass clippings will be lost.
 If you mow on a proper schedule and at proper heights, bagging should not be necessary.
 If your lawn has balanced nutrients and the proper pH, thatch buildup should not occur in most lawns, although some thatch buildup could occur in Zoysia lawns.

 Helpful Hints on Watering

-Generally, we are receiving enough rain this time of the year to take care of any watering that is necessary, but if it does not rain within one week after your application is done, your lawn will need to be watered.
+Generally, we receive enough rain this time of the year to take care of any watering that is necessary.
+But if it does not rain within one week after your application is done, your lawn will need to be watered.

-Should it not rain, you will need to water your lawn within one week after your application is done.
-Water infrequently but deeply.
-The water needs to soak 4-6 inches into the ground to encourage a deep root system.
+Should it not rain, you will need to water your lawn within one week after your application.
+Water infrequently, but deeply.
+The water needs to soak 4 to 6-inches into the ground to encourage a deep root system.
 Too much water can cause problems, such as increasing the chance of fungus, or run off and leaching of nutrients.
 Morning to midday is the best time to water.

-Deep watering to a soil depth of at least six inches is recommended.
+Deep watering to a soil depth of at least 6-inches is recommended.
 Light watering is of little benefit and can actually harm your lawn.

 Your lawn needs water during the winter months for the roots to remain healthy.
-Adequate watering will protect the roots from drying out and damaging the grass during a hard freeze (which is known as “winter kill”).
-Your lawn will need water if it has not rained in two or three weeks.
+Adequate watering will protect the roots from drying out and becoming damaged during a hard freeze (which is known as “winter kill”).
+Your lawn will need water if it has not rained in two to three weeks.